All Episodes

 She gained votes, but she should have gained more votes.

-So even when the drops are supposed to go their way.
+So even when the drops are supposed to go their way, they're not going big enough their way.

 And they're running out of ballots to count that are going to go their way.

-And they're holding these votes that are going to be the red Republican hardcore mega crowd.
+And they're holding these votes that are going to be the red Republican, hardcore mega crowd.

 Those votes have not been touched yet.

-And we haven't we're waiting for those.
+And we're waiting for those.

 All right, quick break.